BA (Hons) Electronic Music Production and Performance.

 Course overview

-Whatever your preferred style, genre and digital audio workstation (DAW) you’ll have the freedom to develop your own sound under the guidance of our expert tutors.
-With access to a wide range of music technology and software – from Ableton, Elektron, iZotope, Native Instruments and more – you have the potential to experiment with your tracks like never before.
+Whatever your preferred style, genre and digital audio workstation (DAW) you’ll have the creative freedom to develop your sound under the guidance of our expert tutors.
+With access to a wide range of music technology and software – from Ableton, Moog, Roland, iZotope, Native Instruments, and more – you have the potential to experiment with your tracks like never before.

-If you’re excited about studying electronic music production, performing live sets and have the drive to take it full-time, this course is for you.
+If you are excited about studying electronic music production, performing live sets, and have the drive to take it full-time, this course is for you.

 Key info